 Whether or not you love L.M.
 Montgomery’s work, most writers and planners appreciate the moody viewpoint of her beloved Anne character.
 She’s verbose and entertaining — making her highly quotable– especially when she is feeling upbeat.

 I’d like to hear about what you track in your planner.
 Does it help boost your positive feelings?
-Leave me a note in the comments or join me on Instagram.
+Join me on Instagram.